markafoltz/camera-effects/README.md

 ## Non-goals

 - This API does not provide a way to control platform effects.
-That functionality may be exposed in a future API.
 - This API does not attempt to polyfill effects in platforms/browsers that do not support them.
 - This API doesn’t include all possible platform effects.
 More effects may be